 Then, check that the date and time on your Mac is set correctly.
 Sometimes, certain incompatibilities can be caused by the discrepancy between the time on your Mac and the time at Apple servers:

-1. Click on the Apple logo in the menu bar > System Preferences.
+1. Click the Apple logo in the menu bar > System Settings.

-2. Navigate to the Date & Time tab.
+2. Navigate to General > Date & Time.

-3. Make sure that the “Set date and time automatically” box is ticked.
+3. Make sure that the “Set date and time automatically” option is enabled.

 If the problem seems to be in the App Store slow download pending error, it could be your WiFi connection that is to blame: